 If you don’t trim your split ends, they can work their way to the root of your hair strand.

 How Often Should You Get Your Split Ends Trimmed?

 Try to get your split ends trimmed every four to six weeks.

 Can You Repair the Split Ends?

 No, you cannot repair split ends.
 However, you can prevent them from getting worse by trimming them regularly.

 What Happens If The Split Ends Reach Your Scalp?

 It will eventually break off, resulting in uneven, thin ends.

-By following these tips, you can help keep your hair healthy and free from split ends.
+By following these hair care tips, you can help keep your hair healthy and say goodbye to split ends.
 Remember, it’s always better to be proactive than reactive when it comes to your hair.